Pixidos/gpwebpay-core/docs/installation.rst

 Requirements
 ############

-GPWebPay Core |version| requires PHP 7.1 using the latest version of PHP is highly recommended.
+GPWebPay Core |version| requires PHP ^7.4 or ^8.0 using the latest version of PHP is highly recommended.

 GPWebPay Core requires the `ext-openssl <http://php.net/manual/en/openssl.setup.php>`_